sorokadima/LLM-engineer-handbook-uaUK/README.md

 Lectures

+- [OpenAI Pratical Guide to Building Agents](https://cdn.openai.com/business-guides-and-resources/a-practical-guide-to-building-agents.pdf)- This guide is designed for product and engineering teams exploring how to build their first agents, distilling insights from numerous customer deployments into practical and actionable best practices.
+It includes frameworks for identifying promising use cases, clear patterns for designing agent logic and orchestration, and best practices to ensure your agents run safely, predictably, and effectively.

 - [LLM Agents MOOC](https://youtube.com/playlist?list=PLS01nW3RtgopsNLeM936V4TNSsvvVglLc&si=LAonD5VfG9jFAOuE) - A playlist of 11 lectures by the Berkeley RDI Center on Decentralization & AI, featuring guest speakers like Yuandong Tian, Graham Neubig, Omar Khattab, and others, covering core topics on Large Language Model agents.
 [CS294](https://rdi.berkeley.edu/llm-agents/f24)

 Projects